Free Materials For ESL Teachers and Learners

 7. What will happen to the baby cats when they no longer need Teasel?

+A woman Sue Stubley has a dog Teasel.
+Teasel did something very surprising.
+She started to take care of some baby cats that did not have a mom.
+Teasel like their mom, even though she is a dog.
+Sometimes animals take of babies that are not their own and not even the same of animal.
+A smart person named Dr. Rachel says this happens because animals have a strong feeling to take care of little ones.
+Teasel felt like this with the cats because they are all animals that drink from their moms.
 This story of Teasel and the baby cats is very sweet.
-It makes (9)______ think about how animals live and grow.
-Dr. Grant (10)______ that if taking care of (11)______ animals’ babies works well, it can be a good (12)______ in nature.
+It makes think about how animals live and grow.
+Dr. Grant that if taking care of animals' babies works well, it can be a good in nature.
 The baby cats will soon stop needing Teasel, and they will go to new homes with people who will take care of them.

 1. What is a pet you would like to have?